wying3/cnf-certification-automation-with-dci/README.md

 **Time-saving:** Automation streamlines the certification process by eliminating manual and repetitive tasks.
 Tasks such as creating container projects, updating parameters, testing and scanning images, attaching product listings, and publishing projects can be performed automatically, significantly reducing the time required for certification.

-**Cost-effective:** By automating the certification process, organizations can save costs associated with manual labor and resources.
+**Cost-effective:** By automating the certification process, RedHat and partners can save costs associated with manual labor and resources.
 With reduced manual intervention, fewer personnel are required to manage the certification process, resulting in cost savings for the organization.

 **Error reduction:** Manual processes are prone to human errors, which can lead to incorrect certifications or inconsistencies in the certification process.
 Automation helps minimize these errors by executing predefined and standardized procedures consistently and accurately.
 This ensures that all necessary steps are followed correctly, improving the reliability and accuracy of the certification process.

 **Improved efficiency:** Automation enables faster and more efficient execution of tasks.
 With DCI automating the creation of container projects, updating versions, and republishing to the catalog, the recertification process becomes smoother and more efficient.
-This allows organizations to quickly respond to new software releases and keep their catalog up to date.
+This allows RedHat and partners to quickly respond to new software releases and keep their catalog up to date.

 **Enhanced quality control:** Automation helps enforce consistent and standardized practices throughout the certification process.
-By automating the testing and scanning of container images, organizations can ensure that all necessary quality checks are performed consistently and thoroughly.
+By automating the testing and scanning of container images, RedHat and partners can ensure that all necessary quality checks are performed consistently and thoroughly.
 This leads to higher-quality certifications and better overall quality control.

 **Scalability:** As the number of container projects and certifications increases, manual processes become increasingly challenging to manage.
 Automation with DCI allows for easy scalability, as the system can handle a larger volume of certifications without sacrificing efficiency or quality.